 Whether you are coming to UTS as a Study Abroad or Exchange student, you can choose from most disciplines across UTS and tailor a cross-disciplinary study program designed to meet your interests, help you develop a specialisation, or gain a unique insight into Australian culture.

-Download our helpful Subject Advice Guides with links and assistance to understand our most popular subject options within:
+Download our helpful Study Abroad and Exchange Subject Guides to understand our most popular subject options within each key study area:

-Note: The Subject Advice Guides are an easy way to find information on subjects; however, you will need to refer to the UTS Handbook for more detailed information.
+Note: The Study Abroad and Exchange Subject Guides are an easy way to find information on subjects; however, you will need to refer to the UTS Handbook for more detailed information.
+To confirm the session availability of subjects, we recommend you also review the subject entry in the UTS Timetable Planner.
+Step-by-step instructions for how to do this can be found in the Step-by-Step Guide to Finding Subjects as a Study Abroad and Exchange Student (PDF, 3MB).

 - How can I find subjects at UTS?